2Groza/Undergraduate-Thesis/README.md

 # Undergraduate-Thesis

+## supervised by Prof. Zhouchen Lin, Peking University and Prof. Huichao Song, Peking University.

-my undergrad thesis in Chinese
+This is my undergrad thesis in Chinese and my defense slides in Chinese and English.

 The first chapter briefly introduces the progress of deep learning in recent years, and introduces the main methods as well as frameworks used in later chapters.
 It combs some ideas and part of achievements in previous work that use deep learning to solve problems related to physics.